biocore/qiime/doc/tutorials/sourcetracker_tutorial.rst

 To rarefy the sequences run the following command: ::
     single_rarefaction.py -i filtered_otu_table.biom  -o filtered_otu_table_100.biom -d 100

-This command creates a new otu table named :file:`filtered_otu_table_100.biom` with the sequences rarefied to a depth of 100.
+This command creates a new otu table named :file:`filtered_otu_table_100.biom` with the sequences rarefied to a depth of 100 each sample will contain exactly 100 sequences per sample.
+This step ensures that all samples compared will contain an equal number of sequences, which may affect the results of the comparisons.This step will also increase run time in downstream commands.

 Convert table from .biom to .txt
 --------------------------------